pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 whenever possible.

-The smaller buildpacks sizes also means a faster PCF installation, as nwell as improved staging performance.
+The smaller buildpacks sizes also means a faster PCF installation, as well as improved staging performance.

 For any customers who want to customize the binaries that are shipped with a buildpack, the tooling for generating custom buildpacks has